Are engineers underappreciated? Most are, but somehow, the magic of engineering has slipped from the public eye and employers’ grasp.

 Truth be told, engineers tend to be a snoozefest for most people, and you only appreciate things that interest you.

 The Hollywood portrayal of engineers

-So, how can you blame non-engineers for not better appreciating engineers?
+So, can you blame people for not appreciating engineers more?

-Several things I’ve noticed are dress code, complacency, and poor social skills.
-Let’s discuss all three.
+I’ve noticed a few things: dress code, complacency, and weak social skills.
+Let’s dive into each one.

 The impact of a poor dress code

 You know, there are times when it’s hard to tell an engineer from just any Tom, Dick, or Harry.
 We humans are wired to pick up on visual cues, and that’s why a white lab coat or scrubs grab our attention – we instantly think, “Aha!
 A doctor!”
 It’s the same with police officers in uniforms – their military-esque garb sets them apart and can make them seem less human, which might explain why people are less likely to attack them during protests.

 Now, imagine if engineers strutted around in real-life Iron Man suits like Tony Stark.
 I bet they’d be more respected than any celeb or sports star out there!

 Complacency can sneak up on anyone, in any field.
 You land a job, settle down, and suddenly you stop learning.
 Your colleagues, once awestruck by you, start seeing you as a one-trick pony.